mialkin/docs/unix/apt.md

 # apt

-**apt** provides a high-level commandline interface for the package management system.
+The **apt** provides a high-level commandline interface for the package management system.
 It is intended as an end user interface and enables some options better suited for interactive usage by default compared to more specialized APT tools like `apt-get` and `apt-cache`.

 ## Shortcuts